 Did you Know?
-List of Interesting Facts about Homes and Houses of Native Americans
+List of Interesting Facts about Homes and Houses of Indians

 Facts are statements which are held to be true and often contrasted with opinions and beliefs.
-Our unusual and interesting facts about Homes and Houses of Native Americans, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
-Interesting Facts about Homes and Houses of Native Americans are as follows:
+Our unusual and interesting facts about Homes and Houses of Indians, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
+Interesting Facts about Homes and Houses of Indians are as follows:

-- Fact 1 - Homes and Houses: The houses and homes of Native Americans reflected the requirements of their life style and their environment.
+- Fact 1 - Homes and Houses: The houses and homes of Indians reflected the requirements of their life style and their environment.

 - Fact 2 - Tribes that moved about a lot (hunter gatherers) or tribes who settled settled in villages and farmed the land for corn and vegetables (hunter farmers).